 She is an active member of First Presbyterian Church where she has served two terms as Elder, Sunday School Superintendent, Co-Moderator of the Women of the Church, Historian for Presbyterian Women, Chaired the Campus Christian Life and Children’s Education Ministry Team and The Gerry Duvall Circle and presently is in her second term as Deacon.

-She is the mother of two sons, Hank Spragins and Hunter Spragins both Attorneys who practice with Hickman, Goza and Spragins and one granddaughter, Haley Scot Spragins.
+She is the mother of two sons, Hank Spragins and Hunter Sprains, both Attorneys who practice with Hickman, Goza and Spragins and one granddaughter, Haley Scot Spragins.
 She is married to Grady Tollison, an attorney with Tollison Law Firm.